aws-samples/analyzing-reddit-sentiment-with-aws/README.md

 ## Future Tutorials:

+* Automating Data Lake optimization with Glue jobs and triggers
 * Realtime alerting with Kinesis Data Analytics
 * Loading existing data into Elasticsearch Service
 * Reporting with Redshift and QuickSight